|Name:Arizona Trail - Horse Lake||Author's Rating:|

 Soon you'll come up to Horse Lake on your left.
 Keep Horse Lake on your left as you go around it (stay left at Waypoint 034).
 You will come up to a gate and cattle guard at Waypoint 035.
 Go through the gate, keeping left on the main road.
 Follow the main road for another mile until you reach Waypoint 036.
 This is where the Arizona Trail splits from the 4WD trail.
 Although there is a small sign, it is not an obvious intersection and can be easily missed.
 Take a left here to go on the singletrack.
 If you miss it (or want to go another route), I will discuss this alternative later.

 For now, we'll assume you turned left.
-Be ready for some annoying bumps (at least when I was there).
 This next section could be really nice except that the cattle use it quite often.
 When they do this after a nice rain, the trail becomes full of deep holes from their hooves.
-Nothing difficult, just bumpy, bumpy, bumpy for the next two miles
+Watch your step for the next two miles.

 You can also take the 4WD roads back to Waypoint 036 if you want.
-This is a little less bumpy of a ride, but much harder to navigate and I'm not sure it's worth it.
+This route is much harder to navigate and I'm not sure it's worth it.
 I will describe this route as if you kept straight at Waypoint 036.

 There a TONS of forest roads in this area and route finding can be difficult.
 If you head off the Arizona Trail to explore some of these, I would make sure you bring a GPS to make sure you don't get lost.

-Whatever you decide to do, I'm sure this ride in the cool, open forest near Flagstaff will be one of your highlights of the summer.
+Whatever you decide to do, I'm sure you'll enjoy this summer hike.
 Cat-dog really liked this trail and was ready for more fun.
 No prickers and she saw her first herd of deer on the trail.
 They were big and she thought twice about chasing them.

 Have fun and be safe!